We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

-The Salsa Warroad Apex 1 is a versatile carbon bike with dual wheel size compatibility.
-This means you can run either 700c or ever more popular 650b wheel size.
+The Salsa Warroad Apex 1 is a versatile carbon bike with dual-wheel size compatibility.
+This means you can run either 700c or with the even more popular 650b wheel size.
 If fitting 700c wheels then the bike has clearance for 35mm tires.
 With 650b wheels, you’ll be able to fit up to 47mm tires without clearance issues.

 Designed with endurance riding in mind, both on and off-road, a slack head tube angle and long offset fork establish the bike as stable when on rough surfaces.
 The 415mm chainstays mean the bike is agile in corners and off-road, but stable and smooth in straight lines.

 It features some of Salsa’s bike technology including, Class 5TM Vibration Reduction which sees specifically designed seatstays provide flexibility and compliance to reduce vibration transmission to the rider.
 Salsa also include mounts across the frame for bags, bottle cages, and dropper posts, all things to make your endurance trip easier and more enjoyable.,

 Related: Salsa Warbird (Gravel)

 SRAM’s Apex 1 is a low to mid-range groupset option that will give you a wide range of gears.
 It’s 11-speed and one-by so it only has one chainring upfront.